 Study 2 Aim: To explore healthcare staff experience of planning, preparedness and lessons learnt from the Commonwealth Games.

-Findings from this study will provide an evidence base regarding the impact of a large sporting mass gathering on public and private emergency departments, forming an invaluable resource for future Commonwealth Games planners, as well as response planning for other mass gatherings, sporting or otherwise.
+Study findings regarding the impact of a large sporting mass gathering on public and private emergency departments will assist in the development of plans and guidance that emergency health clinicians, managers and policy developers will use for future mass gathering events of international significance in Queensland and globally, as well as response planning for other mass gatherings, sporting or otherwise.

 - Griffith University and Menzies Health Institute: $15,000